 I have stressed the three levels of authenticity, Play Therapy, Primitive Technology, and Experimental Archaeology.
 Arguments abound on all sides.
 These levels are spelled out in my Cahokia book and they have been excerpted in the Bulletin of Primitive Technology from time to time.
 They seem to fit right in with John Coles’ three levels noted in an earlier EuroREA report.
 Correct or not, this is what I have tried to accomplish in this life.

-Errett Callahan was born on December 17, 1937 in Lynchburg, Virginia where he currently resides.
+Errett Callahan was born on December 17, 1937 in Lynchburg, Virginia.
+He died May 29, 2019.
 As a boy he was fascinated with the outdoors.
 He was especially influenced by the Boy Scouts of America; by his father, an outdoorsman, Scouter, and two-time National Champion in crew; by his uncles on his mother’s side, Charlie and Keith Taylor, naturalists from Jamaica; by the writings of Ernest Thompson Seton, his father’s counsellor at camp; and especially by Tarzan, or at least the concept thereof.1

 His formal education includes an undergraduate degree from Hampden-Sydney College in 1960, a Master of Fine Arts degree in 1973 from Virginia Commonwealth University, a Masters degree in anthropology from Catholic University in 1977, and a Ph.D. in anthropology from the same in 1981.
 Then, in 1992, he was awarded an Honorary Doctorate in Archaeology from Uppsala University in Sweden.
 In addition to studying at these institutions, he also taught classes based on experimental archaeology and primitive technology/flintknapping at both Catholic University and Virginia Commonwealth University from 1971-1980.